practicusai/docs/docs/tutorial/develop_ml_models.md

-# Develop your Machine Learning Model with Jupyter Notebook
+# Develop Machine Learning Models with Jupyter Notebooks

 _This section requires a Practicus AI Cloud Worker.
 Please visit the [introduction to Cloud Workers](worker-node-intro.md) section of this tutorial to learn more._